 In Japan a farmer has discovered the tomb of the nation's oldest and most famous historian who died in the eight century A.

-In Japan a farmer has discovered the tomb of the nation's oldest and most famous historian who died in the eight century A.D.
+Background: In Japan a farmer has discovered the tomb of the nation's oldest and most famous historian who died in the eight century A.D.
 Ono Yasumaro was the compiler of the Kojiki -- Japan's first history book, describing the country's founding and the history of early Japanese rulers.

 SYNOPSIS: The grave of One Yasumaro was discovered at Konose-Cho, near Nara -- which was once Japan's capital city.
 A local tea planter unearthed the tomb containing the bones of the historian while the fields were being tilled for planting.
 Japanese archaeologists and historians have described the discovery of the chronicler's remains as "one of the biggest finds of the century."

 A copper epitaph -- found together with the remains -- states that Ono Yasumaro died on July the sixth, 723 A.D. and was buried in December of the same year.